TakiRahal/NativeCodeWithCordova/README.md

         * "action": The action name to call into.
 This is picked up by the native class receiving the exec call, and, depending on the platform, essentially maps to a class's method.
 The native guides listed below provide details.

         * [/* arguments */]: Arguments to pass into the native environment.

+-   Add in the config.xml of project cordova :

 ## 4) License
 [MIT](https://choosealicense.com/licenses/mit/)